 Tim Willem, Finca El Àrbol and Bridazul

-During the 2018/2019 harvest season, Claudia and Tim began experimentally drying coffee on their own farm.
-That same year, the country experienced significant political instability, resulting in a bank credit freeze, which was disastrous for coffee farmers.
-Several producers asked Claudia and Tim for help, hoping to get a higher price for their green coffee thanks to their strong network – otherwise, the farmers might have lost their farms.
+In the 2018/2019 harvest season, Claudia and Tim began experimentally drying coffee on their own farm.
+In the same year, the country suffered great political instability with the catastrophic result for coffee farmers of a credit freeze by the banks.
+Several producers asked Claudia and Tim for help, hoping to get a higher price for their green coffee through their good network - otherwise, the farmers might have lost their farm.
 Tim and Claudia quickly called several friends and asked if they would be interested in buying coffee from Nicaragua.
 As a result, they were able to sell almost an entire container.
 Today, they lease a dry mill and sell between five and six containers of green coffee from approximately 45 producers.
-With Bridazul , they have also created a place where nature, people, and animals are treated with respect.
+With Bridazul, they have also created a place where nature, people, and animals are treated with respect.

 Mierisch Family